What to expect from your first visit to your obstetrician

 - Write down any questions you may have.
 In the excitement of that first prenatal appointment, it’s easy to forget to ask some of the burning questions you have in the back of your mind.

-It is important that you ask as many questions as possible to ensure that you have all your concerns addressed and so that you and Dr Indika are on the same page.
+It is important that you ask as many questions as possible to ensure that you have all your concerns addressed and so that you and A/Prof Indika are on the same page.

 Your first visit to your obstetrician